WATCH: Santorum backer Friess suggests "aspirin between their knees" as contraception http://tpm.ly/xHSYJj

 I think a nice capsule shaped pill would make excellent birth control for Neanderthals like this clown who refer to women as "gals."
-Don't you?

 I 've just though of a new forum post.
 Men who abandon their partners and babies should be forced to work 100 hours per week non paid child care, they must give up their jobs, survive on welfare and if they ever dare to get a woman pregnant again must have a forced vasectomy as a minimum requirement, castration as the max.